Public Health and the Environment

-Environmental Public Health is the component of Public Health that comprises those aspects of human health, including quality of life, that are determined by physical, chemical, biological, social, and psychosocial factors in the environment.
+Leveraging the most current technical and scientific information, this program looks at our quality of life as determined by physical, chemical, biological, social, and psychosocial factors in the environment.
 It also refers to the theory and practice of assessing, correcting, controlling, and preventing those factors in the environment that can potentially adversely affect the health of present and future generations.

 The Public Health program at CBU is built to be flexible and can be tailored to the different careers available in this diverse field.
 There are three different programs available:

 - Four-year Degree Option

 - Two-year Post Diploma/Degree Accelerated Option

 - One-year Professional Degree Option (available via distance education for those already holding the CPHI(C) credential)

 See Degree Details for more information on each designation.

 - Accredited by the Canadian Institute of Public Health Inspectors, graduates are academically eligible to sit for national certification examinations leading to the credential Certified Public Health Inspector (Canada) – CPHI(C).